westbjumpin/spring/doc/site/content/changelogs/_index.markdown

 ## Caveats

 - unit shaders receive TRS transforms instead of matrices, breaking shaders.
 See the "Smooth script piece animations" section below.
+- non-turreted units now rotate themselves to face the target if needed.
+See below for details.
+- removed `^123` style texture referencing for unit def icons for `gl.Texture` and similar interfaces.
+There is a new set of icon-related callouts, see below.
 - removed Python bindings for AI.
 Apparently unmaintained and unused.
 - removed `UpdateWeaponVectorsMT`, `UpdateBoundingVolumeMT`, and `AnimationMT` springsettings.
 These were just in case, but MT seems safe enough after some time live testing.
 - removed `/AdvModelShading` command and the `AdvUnitShading` springsetting, the adv mode is now always on.
 In practice there wasn't any difference since GLSL became mandatory.